-Given Adslot operates in a nascent, fast-emerging and highly-competitive niche of the global media industry (broadly referred to as the "ad tech" industry), the ability to adapt quickly to an ever-changing competitive environment is paramount to success.
+Given Adslot operates in ahighly-competitive niche of the global media industry (broadly referred to as the "ad tech" industry), the ability to adapt quickly to an ever-changing competitive environment is paramount to success.
 We need to "think big" to unlock global revenue opportunities, but "act small" to minimise costs and allow the Company to remain nimble while we get the Company to profitability.